-The cabin air filter is an essential component of your vehicle’s ventilation system.
-It is responsible for getting rid of a variety of pollutants from the air which comes in through the ventilation system and circulates throughout the cabin.
-Cabin air filters remove these gases from the air before it reaches the cabin.
-And, they also help keep pollen and other allergens from entering the vehicle as well.
+Cabin air filter is part and parcel of the ventilation system of your car.
+It also helps eliminate many kinds of pollutants in the air that enters the cabin through the ventilation system and stays in circulation around the cabin.
+Cabin air filters trap these gases before it can enter the cabin.
+And, they also block pollen and other allergens entering the vehicle as well.

 How Often Do I Change My Cabin Air Filter?